tudurom/bsc-thesis/main.typ

-in the source code of a compiler, it can be leveraged in a newer version of the compiler code without requiring the implementation of that construct to be present anymore, as the compiler binary now implements the feature.
+in the source code of a compiler, it can be leveraged in a newer version of the compiler code without requiring the implementation of that construct to be present any more, as the compiler binary now implements the feature.
 One example of this behaviour would be support for multi-line string literals—a string literal that contains a string spanning over multiple lines, shown in @go_strings.